oracle/nosql-examples/examples-nosql-cluster-deployment/scenario-1.md

 types of replication nodes, namely, **masters** and **replicas.**
 Each shard must contain one **master** node.
 The master node performs all database write activities.
 Each shard can also contain one or more read-only **replicas**.
 The master node copies all new write activity data to the replicas.
 The replicas are then used to service read-only operations.
-The total number of masters and replicas in a shard is equal to the replication factor (RF).
-You can also think of RF as the number of copies of you data.
+The total number of masters and replicas in a shard are equal to the replication factor (RF).
+You can also think of RF as the number of copies of your data.
 For example, if you have RF=3, then you will have 1 master replication node and 2 replica replication nodes; with each replication node hold a copy of the data.
 The **shard** is often referred to has a replication group, or rg for short.
 In our diagrams, you will see notation rg1, rg2, etc. and this means replication group 1, replication group 2; or equivalently shard 1, shard 2, etc.

 Underneath the covers, the data is stored in logical collections called **partitions**.
 Every replication node contains at least one, and typically many, partitions.
-In our toplogy scripts, you can set the number partitions, or use what we have already defiend.
+In our topology scripts, you can set the number partitions, or use what we have already defined.
 Once a record is placed in a partition, it will stay there over the life of the record.
 Partitions can move to different replication nodes, which can be seen when rebalancing the store.
 As a best practice you want the number of partitions to be evenly divisible by the number of shards and we recommend at least 20 partitions per shard.
-In our topology scripts we are using 100 partitions per shard, as this offers good flexibilty when expanding the store.
+In our topology scripts we are using 100 partitions per shard, as this offers good flexibility when expanding the store.

 While there can be only one master replication node per shard at any given time, any of the other replication nodes can become a master node.
 If the machine hosting the master node fails in any way, the master automatically fails over to one of the other replication nodes in the shard which is then